cyberark/conjur-k8s-csi-provider/README.md

 4. Create a `SecretProviderClass`

-   Configuration is passed to the Conjur provider via a [`SecretProviderClass`](https://secrets-store-csi-driver.sigs.k8s.io/concepts#secretproviderclass) through the `spec.parameters` field.
+   Configuration is passed to the Secrets Manager provider via a [`SecretProviderClass`](https://secrets-store-csi-driver.sigs.k8s.io/concepts#secretproviderclass) through the `spec.parameters` field.